ACLU-CA/LADA_report_2020/README.md

 >   * Unique case identifiers, charges, and outcomes (including diversion) of all misdemeanor charges for minors and adults in Los Angeles county.
 >   * Unique case identifiers, charges, enhancements and outcomes (including diversion) of all felony charges for minors and adults in Los Angeles county.

-In response to this portion of the request, the Los Angeles District Attorney's office provided an Excel file.
+In response to this portion of the request, the Los Angeles District Attorney's office provided an Excel file, `20191114-ACLU_New.xlsx`.

 la_data.R takes that Excel spreadsheet, cleans it and adds information necessary to conduct the analyses described in the paper.
-It produces a dataframe called `data`
+It produces a dataframe called `data`.

 la_paper_script.R uses the dataframe `data` which is created by la_data.R and carries out all the analyses from the paper.
 To make finding the different analyses from the paper easier, a snippet of quote from the paper is provided in a comment before the analysis code, and the script is broken down into the different sections in the same way the paper is organized.